 Locate processes query external sources to obtain information regarding non-custodial parents (NCPs), alleged fathers (AFs), custodial persons (CPs) and children.
 Such data includes, but is not limited to address, social security number, date of birth, employer, medical insurance, income and assets.

 Sources queried include:

-The Federal Parent Locator Service is a national location system operated by the Federal Office of Child Support Enforcement (OCSE) to support States efforts in locating parents, putative fathers, and custodial parties.
+The Federal Parent Locator Service is a national location system operated by the Office of Child Support Services (OCSS) to support States efforts in locating parents, putative fathers, and custodial parties.
 The FPLS compiles data from all states child support agencies as well as external locate sources such as the Internal Revenue Service (IRS), the Social Security Administration (SSA), Veterans Affairs (VA), the Department of Defense (DOD), and the Federal Bureau of Investigation (FBI).
 Developed in cooperation with the States, employers, Federal agencies, and the judiciary, the FPLS was expanded by welfare reform to include two databases: